ian-c-young/rstats-data-viz/README.md

 # rstats-data-viz
-A gallery of publicly shared graphics created with R.
+A gallery of publicly shared graphics created with R. See [wakefield.global](https://wakefield.global/) for more.